kirilligum/blogcierge-history-adaptive-blogpost/src/content/blog/tackling-textile-trash-how-nyc-is-fighting-back-with-recycling-and-reuse.md

 ## What's Next?
 Moving Beyond Basic Recycling

 The challenges inherent in traditional textile waste management highlight the need to look "beyond the bin."
-The following posts in this series will explore more advanced and systemic solutions, including the principles of a circular economy, the exciting work of NYC's sustainable fashion pioneers, and the potential of innovative models like brand buy-back programs to truly change the game for textile sustainability in our city.
+Future discussions will explore more advanced and systemic solutions, including the principles of a circular economy, the exciting work of NYC's sustainable fashion pioneers, and the potential of innovative models like brand buy-back programs to truly change the game for textile sustainability in our city.